face0u0/pot/README.md

 // create new ioc-container
 const new pot = new Pot()

-// define constructor to name (should be uniq!) and dependency. pot.define("egg", Egg, []) pot.define("omlet", Omlet, ["egg"])
+// define constructor to name (should be unique!) and dependency. pot.define("egg", Egg, []) pot.define("omlet", Omlet, ["egg"])